Gender and Sexuality Studies

 Subject Resource Guide

 Monographs, monographic series, reference works, conference proceedings, and anthologies are regularly sought.
 Media (including software, audio, and visual items) are selectively sought.
 Textbooks, dissertations, and manuscripts are sought only upon faculty request.
 Collections of previously published material are sought in those cases where other access to the materials is problematic.
-Women's Studies serials are the domain of the Vorhoff Women's Center Library and are not collected by Howard-Tilton, with the exception of "Signs", the premier journal of feminist theories.
+Gender and Sexuality Studies serials are the domain of the Vorhoff Library & Newcomb Archives and are not collected by Howard-Tilton, with the exception of "Signs", the premier journal of feminist theories.

 Most items are collected as printed text, though other formats are considered.

 The collection is primarily English.
-However, no languages are excluded, particularly as international feminism is assuming a significant place in the core interests of Women's Studies.
+However, no languages are excluded, particularly as international feminism is assuming a significant place in the core interests of Gender and Sexuality Studies.

-Women's Studies as a discipline emerged in the early 1960s, however its interests date to the emergence of gendered humankind, about five million years ago.
-In general, most Women's Studies historical scholarship relies upon the written record rather than archaeological one.
+Gender and Sexuality Studies as a discipline emerged in the early 1960s, however its interests date to the emergence of gendered humankind, about five million years ago.
+In general, most Gender and Sexuality Studies historical scholarship relies upon the written record rather than archaeological one.

 Out-of-print materials are sought, generally, to replace lost materials considered indispensable to the collection, or upon faculty request.

 The discipline is globally inclusive.
 Issues in developing and under-developed areas are a recent and fast-growing phenomenon and warrant special consideration.